Accessibility, planar graphs, and quasi-isometries: Introduction

 \section{Introduction}

-The activity of seeking to deduce algebraic information about the structure of a finitely generated group from the geometric structure of its Cayley graphs is a classic and common pastime of geometric group theorists.
+The activity of seeking to deduce algebraic information about the structure of a finitely generated group from the geometric properties of its Cayley graphs is a classic and common pastime of geometric group theorists.
 Amongst the oldest examples of this is a paper of Maschke from 1896 \cite{maschke1896representation}.
 This work features a complete classification of those finite groups admitting a Cayley graph which is \textit{planar}.
 That is, it admits some embedding into the plane.
-In particular, such a group is one of
+In particular, a finite group has a planar Cayley graph if and only if it is of the form $A \times B$, where

 In other words, they are precisely the finite subgroups of the group of homeomorphisms of the 2-sphere $\bbS^2$.
-Of course, the aforementioned result is less about these groups themselves, and more a statement about finite, connected, planar, transitive graphs.
+For more discussion of this result, see \cite[Thm.~13.1.6]{knauer2019algebraic}.
+Of course, the aforementioned classification is less about these groups themselves, and more a statement about finite, connected, planar, transitive graphs.
 Such graphs often form the skeleta of certain types of uniform polyhedra, which are famously well studied.
 A complete classification of those finite, connected, planar, transitive graphs can be found in \cite{fleischner1979transitive}.

 The study of infinite planar Cayley graphs began much later.
 Results due to Wilkie \cite{wilkie1966non} and Zieschang--Vogt--Coldewey \cite{zieschang1970flachen} classify those groups with Cayley graphs that can be embedded in the plane with no accumulation points of vertices.
 In particular, these results show that a one-ended group admits a planar Cayley graph only if it is either a wallpaper group or a non–Euclidean crystallographic group.
-See \cite[\S 3]{lyndon1977combinatorial} for a good discussion.
+See \cite[\S3]{lyndon1977combinatorial} for a good discussion.
 In order to study those infinite-ended planar groups, the first barrier one needs to cross is that of \textit{accessibility}.